iamwrick/clinical_notes_generator/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-OpenAI Whisper for speech recognition model
+- OpenAI Whisper for speech recognition model
-Anthropic Sonnet LLM for text generation model
+- Anthropic Sonnet LLM for text generation model via Amazon Bedrock
-Python and the open-source Python community
+- Python and the open-source Python community